Privacy notice for Bulley Davey Limited

 3.1 Any software is downloaded at your own risk.
 We do not warrant the suitability of any software which is downloaded and accept no liability for any problems with your computer that may arise as a result.

 4.1 We will not be liable for any claims, penalties, losses, damages, costs or expenses arising from the use of or inability to use, interruption or availability of, this website, its operation or transmission, computer viruses or any unauthorised access to or alteration of the website.
 We do not warrant that the contents of this website are compatible with all computer systems and browsers.

 6.1 We do not guarantee that any email sent to us will be received or that the contents will remain private during transmission.
 If you are concerned about this please consider other means of communication.
 You are responsible for ensuring any electronic message or information you send to us is free from any virus or defect that may harm our systems in any way.

 In line with the requirements of our professional bodies Bulley Davey maintains professional indemnity insurance cover for its activities.
-This is provided by AIG Europe Limited (The AIG Building, 58 Fenchurch Street, London EC3M 4AB) and others.
+This is provided by American International Group UK Limited (The AIG Building, 58 Fenchurch Street, London EC3M 4AB) and others.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.